The Afters: History

 The Afters said in their Twitter account that they started recording their next album on October 27, 2009.
 The album, called Light Up the Sky, was released on September 14, 2010.
 The album's first single, the title track reached No. 1 on Billboard's Christian CHR radio and also appeared on MTV's The Hills.

 In January 2011 The Afters joined the Rock And Worship Roadshow national tour headlined by MercyMe.
 Light Up the Sky was produced by Dan Muckala.
 They announced a new album to be released on April 17, 2012.
 A month later, they released a new single entitled "Life is Beautiful" on iTunes; the song was part of the soundtrack for the movie October Baby.
 On February 19, 2013, a new single, "Every Good Thing", became available on iTunes.
 The new album's title was Life is Beautiful.

 On August 28, 2015, the band released "Live on Forever", the lead single from Live on Forever, their fifth studio album set for release in late 2016 on Fair Trade Records.

 In 2018, "Well Done" appeared on the Billboard 100, followed by "I Will Fear No More" on October 19, 2018.
 Both songs were advance releases for The Beginning & Everything After, their greatest hits album released on November 2, 2018, and for Fear No More, their sixth studio album released on May 31, 2019, and the band's last album with drummer Jordan Mohilowski.
 On December 3, 2021, the band released their first live album, Where Heaven Touches Earth: Live at The Grove which was recorded in Arizona.

 On January 14, 2022, the band released "Say Goodbye (Say Hello)".
 On October 28, 2022, the band released "This Is Our Moment".
 On August 11, 2023, the band released "God Is With Us".
 On April 26, 2024, the band released "What God is Gonna Do", a song that they wrote for their kids.

-On December 13, 2024, the band released "You Never Gave Up On Me".
+On December 13, 2024, The Afters released a non-album single, "You Never Gave Up On Me".
+It experienced mild success in the United States, peaking at Nos.
+16 and 17 on the Billboard Christian Airplay and Christian Adult Contemporary charts, respectively.
+Internationally, it rose to prominence in Australia.
+Today's Christian Music (TCM) reported it to be the most played song on Christian radio stations in Australia, and spending fourteen weeks leading TCM's Australian Christian Songs chart, which Woodlands Media reported to be "one of the most dominant performances in TCM history."